Frechmatz/cl-connect4/README.md

 # Connect4
 #### A Common Lisp implementation of the Connect Four game.
-Comes with a Web and a Console User-Interface.
+Comes with a Web and a Console client.

 ## Installation